 - Missing the whole day for a medical appointment

 - Waiting for service or repair people to arrive

 - Translating for a parent at an appointment

 Verification of Absences

-Also, it is a parent/guardian’s responsibility to ensure that the appropriate school personnel receive the verification of absences.
+Also, it is a parent/guardian’s responsibility to ensure that the appropriate school personnel receives the verification of absences.
 The parent/guardian should assess the maturity level of his/her child to determine if he/she should be responsible for turning in absence verifications or if it would be more secure for the parent/guardian to submit the verifications to the office or call the office directly.
-When students return to school after an absence, they must present a satisfactory explanation verifying the reason for the absence within four weeks of the date of the absence.
+When students return to school after an absence, they must present a satisfactory explanation verifying the reason for the absence within one week of the date of the absence.
 Verifications not received during this period are considered unexcused and will not be changed.

 The East Whittier City School District has a partnership with the Los Angeles County District Attorney’s Office to implement the Abolish Chronic Truancy (A.C.T.)
 Program.
 The District Attorney’s Office monitors the attendance of our students and requests that any student with 15 or more absences in one school year or 10 or more absences in one trimester be referred to A.C.T.
 Absences that have been verified by a doctor’s note are not included in this total.

 Also, District policy states that any student who has 10 or more absences in any school year due to illness that have only been verified by a parent/guardian will be placed on “medical verification” (AR 5113).
 Once a student is placed in the A.C.T.
 Program or on “medical verification,” it is required that a neutral medical professional, who is not a friend or relative of the parent/guardian, provide written verification for any absences due to illness in order for an absence to be excused.
 The written verification must include:

 a.
 The date of the student’s appointment